Vindulamj/IntersectionZoo-Docs/docs/source/tutorial.rst

 5. ``policy_evaluation.py``: Evaluating a trained policy on the IntersectionZoo environments.
 6. ``env_demo.py``: Running a single simulation of the IntersectionZoo environment without any training.
 Good to understand how the environment works.

-These tutorials are designed for users to get familiar on how to use RLlib with the IntersectionZoo environment.
+These tutorials are designed to familiarize users with how to use RLlib in the IntersectionZoo environment.
 Below, we provide a step-by-step guide on how to train a PPO agent on the IntersectionZoo environment following the tutorial script ``ppo_training.py``.
 If you want to familiarize with how the environment works, you can run the ``env_demo.py`` script.

 Training
 --------

 The first step is to define the tasks on which the agent will be trained.
 The tasks are defined in the ``PathTaskContext`` object.
 In the ``dir`` parameter, the path to the intersection dataset is provided.
 The other parameters are used to configure each intersection with traffic scenario variations.
-For details on the parameters, please refer to the `RLlib Intergration <https://intersectionzoo-docs.readthedocs.io/en/latest/rllib_integration.html#task-definitions>`_ section.
+For details on the parameters, please refer to the `RLlib Integration <https://intersectionzoo-docs.readthedocs.io/en/latest/rllib_integration.html#task-definitions>`_ section.
 An important configuration needed is the ``curriculum_fn()`` function which is used to select the task on which the agent will be trained.
 In the example below, the task is randomly selected from the list of tasks defined in the ``PathTaskContext`` object.
 The ``single_approach`` parameter is set to True to only simulate one approach of the intersection at a time.